-The good bacteria is sensitive to heat and light and when you receive your probiotic supplement you would expect a live bacteria in it, not dead, right?
+The good bacteria are sensitive to heat and light and when you receive your probiotic supplement you would expect a live bacteria in it, not dead, right?

 Personalised probiotic supplement

-Finally, you should consider going for a personalised probiotic formula, something that it will be very specific to you and it wouldn’t work the same for everybody.
+Finally, you should consider going for a personalised probiotic formula, something that will be very specific to you and wouldn’t work the same for everybody.

-I recommend trying Thryve personalised probiotics together with their microbiome testing.
+I recommend trying Ombre personalised probiotics together with their gut microbiome testing.
 I may be a little bit biased as they are the ones I’ve used but they are seriously good, meeting all the requirements of a good probiotic.
-If you are interested in trying them, you can get a 15% discount using a code behealthynow15.
-Not bad, right?